-67. On information and belief, at least since the filing of this Complaint, Defendant has knowingly and actively induced the infringement of one or more of the '468 patent claims by, inter alia, marketing, promoting, and offering for use the Accused Instrumentalities, knowingly and intending that the use of such instrumentalities by Defendant customers and by users infringes the '468 patent.
-For example, Defendant intends to induce such infringement by, among other things, promoting users to download and run the Defendant app knowing that the use of its applications on a user's portable device or smart phone in connection with supporting systems such as its server(s) infringes one or more claims of the '468 patent.
+- 81. On information and belief, Defendant enters into agreements with customers and/or end users and others and conditions their use of Defendant's infringing software and its functionality, including but not limited to the Defendant app, upon consent with Defendant's Terms and Conditions and Privacy Policies, within this jurisdiction and elsewhere. - 82.
+On information and belief, at least since the filing of this complaint, Defendant has knowingly and actively induced the infringement of one or more of the '758 patent claims by, inter alia, marketing, promoting, and offering for use the Accused Instrumentalities, knowingly and intending that the use of such instrumentalities by Defendant customers and by users infringes the '758 patent.
+For example, Defendant intends to induce such infringement by, among other things, promoting users to download and run the Defendant app knowing that the use of its application on a user's portable device or smart phone in connection with supporting systems such as its server(s) infringes one or more claims of the '758 patent. - 83.
+On information and belief, at least since the filing of this complaint, Defendant has contributed to the infringement of the '758 patent by, inter alia, marketing and promoting the Accused Instrumentalities within the United States.
+The Accused Instrumentalities are not staple articles or commodities of commerce suitable for substantial non-infringing use and are known by Defendant to be especially made or especially adapted to the infringe the '758 patent.
+As a result, Defendant's Accused Instrumentalities have been used by its customers and by users to infringe the '758 patent.
+Defendant continues to engage in acts of contributory infringement of the '758 patent.